 “I saw some flashing lights in a dark night sky, and they appeared to not move; what are they?”

-Admittedly, the particular example I use below occurred later at night and was captured with a camera I’d remotely set up for a time-lapse, so I didn’t actually witness these flashes.
+Admittedly, the particular example I use below occurred later at night and was captured with a camera I’d remotely set up for a time-lapse, so I didn’t actually witness these flashes (nor do I know if they were visual with scotopic human vision).
 The primary intermittent flashes in this video that got my attention while editing are nearly exactly in the center of this crop of the upper right corner of the base image (below) and would surely have been visible to an observer, as the points of light exhibit the comatic aberration characteristics of the lens used (in this case the Sigma 28mm f/1.4 Art).
-The flashes occur periodically for the most part (about every 11 frames, or every 2m 34s), indicating likely rotation of an out-of-control satellite (I initially considered that it might be thruster firings for station-keeping, but concluded that such firings would have been much less visible, and less similar to these ‘specular’ flashes).
+The flashes occur periodically (about every 11 frames, or every 2m 34s), indicating likely rotation of an out-of-control satellite.
 The timelapse video presented below is cropped from the upper right corner of this view, where the camera was pointing roughly south, in this case toward Mt.
 Sopris, Colorado:

 Geosynchronous Satellites

-Almost in the exact center of the video below you will see the ‘flashing’ exhibited by this satellite, presumably an out-of-control (tumbling) or re-positioning geosat; there is really no way to know without investigating exactly which satellite it is, and then determining whether it is operational or has been decommissioned.
+Almost in the exact center of the video below you will see the ‘flashing’ exhibited by this satellite, possibly non-operational (tumbling); there is really no way to know without investigating exactly which satellite it is, and then determining whether it is operational or has been decommissioned (some communications satellites do rotate).
 There are several other geosats in the video, and can be seen by noting the relatively motionless ‘dots’ that move little through the video.
-That being said, one satellite in particular moves in a very odd manner (from right edge, up and to the left more aligned with the geosat belt, and appears to ‘accelerate’ as it nears the belt; I cannot explain this apparent behavior, especially since it is mostly stationary, and the stars are what is moving):
+That being said, one satellite in particular moves in a very odd manner (from right edge, up and to the left more aligned with the geosat belt, and appears to ‘accelerate’ as it nears the belt); I would guess that this is a spacecraft in a highly-elliptical orbit (see ‘molniya’ orbit for an example):

 Let’s back up and keep in mind what we are seeing here, that is, the camera fixed in position, and watching the stars move across the field of view due to the rotation of the earth.
-As noted previously, you can see several dots of light that mostly remain in place; again, these stationary points of light are the geosychronous satellites, although as we will see below, they are not always completely stationary.
+As noted previously, you can see several dots of light that mostly remain in place; again, these stationary points of light are the geosychronous satellites, although as noted above, they are not always completely stationary.

 Now we’ll look at this another way, by presenting each frame and compositing a selection of them (using Blend:Lighten in Photoshop), creating a classic star-trail image: